Classification of variations and assessment timelines

 The general principle for determining the category of any given change is to start by determining whether the conditions and documentation requirements for the least significant category (AN → IN → Vmin) can be met.
 If the change does not comply with those conditions, the applicant should proceed to check compliance with the next category.
 Should the change not meet the conditions of either the AN or IN or Vmin category it will be considered to be a major variation (Vmaj) by default.

 The list of variations described in the variation guidelines is not exhaustive.
-If a change is not described, it will considered to be a major change by default.
-In such cases, WHO should be contacted for clarification on how to make the required submission; reclassification may be possible, depending on the nature of the change.
+If a change is not described, please refer to FAQ: variation document (under poitn 8) for detailed instructions on how to handle such an unclassified change.

 The variation guidelines explain the potential impacts on product quality of the different changes and are therefore useful as a risk management tool for promoting or enhancing best practices.